apache/spark/docs/sql-pyspark-pandas-with-arrow.md

 ### Scalar Iterator

-Scalar iterator (`SCALAR_ITER`) Pandas UDF is the same as scalar Pandas UDF above except that the underlying Python function takes an iterator of batches as input instead of a single batch and it yields output batches instead of returning a single output batch.
+Scalar iterator (`SCALAR_ITER`) Pandas UDF is the same as scalar Pandas UDF above except that the underlying Python function takes an iterator of batches as input instead of a single batch and, instead of returning a single output batch, it yields output batches or returns an iterator of output batches.
 It is useful when the UDF execution requires initializing some states, e.g., loading an machine learning model file to apply inference to every input batch.